sandeep-maddipatla/optimum-habana/hs2704/README.md

 Repository for DETR ResNet-50 enabling and tuning

-Unless otherwise specified, all instructions below assume that the working direcotory is the directory hosting this README.md
+Unless otherwise specified, all instructions below assume that the working directory is the directory hosting this README.md.
+The repository is cloned at $HOME/optimum-habana

 ## Dataset checkout

 This test uses the [CPPE-5 dataset](https://huggingface.co/datasets/rishitdagli/cppe-5).
 Download with following steps